tigoe/SoundExamples/docs/sound-basics.md

 <u style="color: green;">Syntax note:</u>: Anything in ALL_CAPS is an alias in the program, usually a number that has been given a name.
 For example, INPUT is defined in the core of Arduino as 0, and OUTPUT is defined as 1.
 You'll define a few of your own aliases in later exercises.

 In the loop, start with a floating point integer variable (a decimal number) called ``frequency``, and set equal to 440.
-Then make an integer variable called ``period``, and set it to 1/frequency like so:
+Then make an integer variable called ``period``, and set it to (1/frequency ) * 1 million like so:

 ````
 void loop() {